sreejith1212/YouTube-Data-Harvesting-and-Warehousing-Using-SQL-MongoDB-And-Streamlit/README.md

 3) MongoDB: Install MongoDB on your system.

 ## Installation
-1) Clone the repo and create and activate the environment for the project.
+1) Clone the repo, create and activate the environment for the project.
 2) Install all required packages from requirements.txt file using command: "pip install -r requirements.txt"

 ## Usage